OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 ## Preprocessor

 The preprocessor is crucial to setting up a project for success.
 The C committee provided one macro - `NDEBUG` - and the macro can be used to derive a number of configurations and drive engineering processes.
-Unfortunately, the committee also left many related items to chance, which has resulted in programmers abusing builtin facilities.
+Unfortunately, the committee also left many related items to chance, which has resulted in programmers abusing built-in facilities.
 This section will help you set up you projects to integrate well with other projects and ensure reliability and security.

 There are three topics to discuss when hardening the preprocessor.
 The first is well defined configurations which produce well defined behaviors, the second is useful behavior from assert, and the third is proper use of macros when integrating vendor code and third party libraries.